larsll/deepracer-for-cloud/README.md

 ## Environment Setup

+The environment is set via the `CLOUD` parameter in `current-run.env`; it can be `Azure`, `AWS` or `Local`.
+It is case-insensitive.
+Depending on the value the virtual or native S3 instance will be configured accordingly.

+Note: If in the `bin/prepare.sh` script then the working directory `/mnt/deepracer` will be provided based on the temporary storage partitions made available.
+If you want to provision the working directory in a different fashion then just ensure that a volume is mounted on `/mnt` or `/mnt/deepracer` with sufficient storage.

 ### AWS

 In AWS it is possible to set up authentication to S3 in two ways: Integrated sign-on using [IAM Roles](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) or using access keys.